eel3/xslt-pf/README.md

 2. (Mac OS X only) Install realpath from [eel3-scripts](https://github.com/eel3/eel3-scripts "eel3-scripts repository").
 3. Compile XSLTPFCore.java.
 4. Put both xsltpf and XSLTPFCore.class in a directory registered in PATH.
+5. (Cygwin only) Put xsltpf.bat in a directory registered in PATH (optional).

 for Groovy implementation:

 1. Install Groovy 2.3.3 or later.
 2. Put xsltpf in a directory registered in PATH.
+3. (Windows only) Put xsltpf.bat in a directory registered in PATH.

 Usage
 -----